 Each director, officer and employee is to be provided with a copy of the Code and will be required to sign an annual acknowledgement.
 New directors, officers and employees are to be provided with a copy of the Code and will be educated about its importance.
 The Code will be circulated to directors, officers and employees from time to time when appropriate and whenever material changes are made to the Code.

-The Code is publicly available on the Corporation’s website and is filed on SEDAR at www.sedar.com.
+The Code is publicly available in the Governance section of the Corporation’s website and is filed on SEDAR.

 This Code is a statement of the fundamental principles and key policies and procedures that govern the conduct of the Corporation’s business.
-It is not intended to and does not, in any way, constitute an employment contract or an assurance of continued employment or create any rights in any director, officer, employee, service supplier, consultant, advisor or any other person or entity.
+It is not intended to and does not, in any way, constitute an employment contract or an assurance of continued employment or create any rights for any director, officer or employee.

 The Code is supplemented by corporate policies, statements, and procedures, some of which are listed below.